-You can either add a new rule for Duo Authentication to an existing policy, or create a new policy for Duo and assign it to specific groups.
+You can either add a new rule for Duo Authentication to an existing Okta sign-on policy, or create a new policy for Duo and assign it to specific groups.
 In this example, we'll turn on Duo for all users in the "Default Policy".

 Click on the Default Policy, and then click the Add Rule button.
 Enter a name for your new Duo rule and exclude any users you don't want using Duo when logging in to Okta.
 Check the Prompt for Factor box to enable secondary authentication and determine whether you want 2FA required "Per Device", "Every Time", or "Per Session".
 Choose your desired options for the other rule settings and click Create Rule when finished.

 The Okta sign-on policy shows your new Duo rule.